 * values this Print Service supports for any possible job.
 If

-is not null or attributes
+* flavor is not null or attributes is not

 * an empty set, this method returns just the printing attribute values